holochain/docs-pages/src/concepts/8_calls_capabilities.md

 * Bridge calls let one of an agent’s cells call another of their cells, allowing sharing of functionality and data between apps.
 * Remote calling lets one agent call functions in another agent’s cell within the same DHT network.
 * Remote calling sets up a direct, end-to-end encrypted channel between two agents to pass the input parameters and return value.
-* You call agents according to their agent IDs; Holochain resolves the ID to the agent’s IP address.
+* You call another agent's functions by specifying their agent ID; Holochain resolves this ID to an IP address.
 * Remote calling can be used for any data exchange that needs to be private, synchronous, temporary, or timely.
 * Remote calling allows one agent to ‘delegate’ their agency to another.
 * An inter-zome, bridge, or remote call blocks execution on the caller’s side until they receive a response or the request times out.